 - Create a “slurry” by combining 2 tbsp of cornstarch with 2 tbsp of water, mix to combine.

-- Ad the slurry to the pot and bring to a boil, this will allow the sauce to thicken.
+- Bring the pot up to a boil, and then add the slurry, this will allow the sauce to thicken.
 Then lower to a simmer.

 - Place the chicken, skin side up, back into the pot.
 Place lid on top.